SebRodDev/SebRodDev/README.md

 ## Hi there 👋

-I'm Sebastian a first-year Computer Science student at [Purdue University](www.purdue.edu)
+I'm Sebastian a second-year Computer Science student at [Purdue University](www.purdue.edu)

 ## Languages and Frameworks